Best DAB radios Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DAB radios you can buy in 2022.

 We still have a lot of love for the original 'wireless' – the radio.
-OK, we have myriad options at our disposal for listening to music and accessing news in this day and age, but there are times when sticking the radio on just can't be beaten.
+OK, we now have myriad options for listening to music and accessing news headlines, but there are still times when sticking the radio on in the kitchen just can't be beaten.

-With the advent of DAB radio, internet radio and Bluetooth streaming, the radio has come a long way since its basic bedside clock integration.
+With the advent of DAB, internet radio and Bluetooth streaming, the humble radio has come a long way since its bedside clock integration, too.

-What follows is our pick of the best DAB radios we've reviewed.
+What follows is our pick of the best DAB radios we've tested.
 They all give you access to hundreds of digital radio stations, as well as a number of useful features such as Bluetooth and live recording.
-Our round-up includes budget and premium options, from dependable brands like Pure and Roberts.
-Learn the names of these top DAB radios now and be first in line to snap up a deal when discount events come around.
+Our round-up includes budget and premium options, from dependable brands such as Pure, Ruark and Roberts.
+Learn the names of these top DAB radios now and be first in line to snap up a deal when the time comes.

 How we choose the best DAB radios